 Jane started her career working in product design and development for Liberty of London and went on to be a Creative Director at one of M&S primary suppliers.
-Jane is super talented, passionate about sharing her worldly knowledge and on top of that her approach to students is infectious; they just want to learn, learn and then learn some more!
+Travelling the world, finding new and interesting ideas for products in the UK market.

 I started my sewing journey 5 years ago and I instantly fell in love with my new skill.
 After attending a few courses with Jane my passion grew and I invested in my own sewing machine at home where the sewing journey began.
 Over the years I have made baby bibs & toys, cushion covers, table mats, dresses, tops, hoodies, and patchwork quilts.
 I currently help Jane with the kids programme and adult beginners at KHY Sewing School and I love being part of this fabulous team.